viniciuscsena/minimalist-ecommerce-frontend/ARCHITECTURE.md

 ### Controller Layer Implementation

-The Controller layer is implemented through Flask route handlers and controller classes that process HTTP requests and coordinate between the Model and View layers.
-Each controller is responsible for a specific domain area and includes methods for handling different types of requests.
+The Controller layer is implemented through Spring REST controllers that are generated from OpenAPI specifications using the OpenAPI Generator Maven Plugin.
+Each controller interface is automatically generated based on the API documentation, ensuring consistency between documentation and implementation.

 The ProductController handles all product-related requests including product catalog retrieval, individual product details, and product search functionality.
-This controller coordinates with the Product model to retrieve data and formats responses according to API specifications.
+This controller implements the generated ProductApi interface and coordinates with the ProductService to retrieve data and format responses according to API specifications.

 The CartController manages shopping cart operations including adding items, updating quantities, and retrieving cart contents.
-This controller handles both authenticated user carts and guest session carts, ensuring appropriate data isolation and security.
+This controller implements the generated CartApi interface and handles both authenticated user carts and guest session carts, ensuring appropriate data isolation and security through Spring Security integration.

 The CheckoutController processes order creation and payment handling for both authenticated users and guest customers.
-This controller coordinates with multiple models including Cart, Order, and User to complete the checkout process while maintaining data consistency.
+This controller implements the generated CheckoutApi interface and coordinates with multiple services including CartService, OrderService, and PaymentService to complete the checkout process while maintaining data consistency through Spring's transaction management.

 The AuthController handles user authentication and registration processes.
-This controller manages JWT token creation and validation, password verification, and user session management.
-The controller ensures secure authentication practices and proper error handling.
+This controller implements the generated AuthApi interface and manages JWT token creation and validation, password verification, and user session management using Spring Security.
+The controller ensures secure authentication practices and proper error handling through Spring's exception handling mechanisms.

 ## Frontend Architecture